 Unit 2 Composition 30% internally assessed, externally moderated

 Unit 3 Listening & Appraising 40% externally assessed

-We are very proud of the extra-curricular music opportunities we offer pupils at Eggar’s:
+We are very proud of the extra-curricular music opportunities we offer students at Eggar’s:

-Concert Band – this is for students in all year groups and to all pupils who play a brass, woodwind, string or percussion instrument.
+- Concert Band – this is for students in all year groups and to all students who play a brass, woodwind, string or percussion instrument.
 Audition is not required although an ability to read music is important.

 We have regular concerts throughout the school year as well as a biennial Music Tour to Europe.

 This is currently offered to students at the current contribution of £80.00 per term for shared lessons and £160.00 per term for individual tuition.
 The following instruments are currently available: all brass, all woodwind, cello, double bass, piano, keyboard, acoustic guitar, electric guitar, drum kit, and singing.
 Students receiving instrumental tuition are expected to take part in at least one extra-curricular activity once an adequate standard has been reached.
 Further details are available from the Curriculum Leader.